Magento Auto Scaling With Varnish – How Your Magento Shop Can Handle Increased Traffic Easily!

 With Auto Scaling, you have no knowledge of which instances and how many instances are running.

-Because of that, you need an automatic way to write the config file based on the instances in the load balancer.
+You need an automatic way to write the config file based on the instances in the load balancer.

 We thought the easiest solution would be to define the load balancer (ELB) as the backend.

-Unfortunately, that does not work because varnish needs a static IP as backend and the ELB does not have one.
+Unfortunately, that does not work because varnish needs a static IP as backend, and the ELB does not have one.
 The load balancer has several private IPs and scales automatically.

 We have solved the problem with a PHP script that updates the configuration file with all active instances from the load balancer.
 For this, we use the AWS SDK for PHP.